ShimiT/cloud-mta-build-tool-1/docs/docs/usage.md

 ```

 <b>`mbt build`</b>
-Gnerates a temporary `Makefile` according to the MTA descriptor and runs the `make` command to package the MTA project into the MTA archive
+Generates a temporary `Makefile` according to the MTA descriptor and runs the `make` command to package the MTA project into the MTA archive

 <b>Usage:</b> `mbt build <flags>`